Bob Brenly

 Robert Earl Brenly (born February 25, 1954) is an American baseball sportscaster and a former professional baseball player, coach and manager.
-He played the majority of his Major League Baseball career as a catcher with the San Francisco Giants.
+He played the majority of his Major League Baseball (MLB) career as a catcher with the San Francisco Giants.
 After retiring as a player, Brenly worked as a broadcaster with the Chicago Cubs, then as a coach with the Giants, then as a broadcaster for Fox.
 He was hired to manage the Arizona Diamondbacks for the 2001 season, and won the franchise's only championship his first year, becoming the fourth rookie manager to win a World Series and first since 1961.
 In 2004, Brenly was released by the Diamondbacks and again became a broadcaster with the Cubs until 2012.
 He now serves as a color commentator for Diamondbacks broadcasts.

 Early life

+Brenly was born on February 25, 1954, in Coshocton, Ohio.

+College career

 Brenly attended Ohio University in Athens, Ohio, and was a member of the Bobcats baseball team.
 By the time he graduated in 1976, Brenly had earned All-America honors and matched Hall of Famer Mike Schmidt's school record of 10 home runs in a single college season.
 Brenly was inducted to the Kermit Blosser Ohio Athletics Hall of Fame in 1987.

-Major League baseball career
+Professional career

+Minor leagues

+Brenly was not drafted but signed as an amateur free agent by the San Francisco Giants in 1976.